Bakhtiari people: Etymology

 The term bakhtiari can be best translated as "companion of fortune" or "bearer of good luck" The term has deep Persian roots, and is the result of two smaller words bakht and yar complied together.
 Bakht is the Persian word for "fortune" and yar, iar, iari literally means "companion".

 The latter designation largely relates to the nature of the tribe's annual "migration".
 This has to do with the harsh nature of Bakhtiari life, and overcoming of countless difficulties that Bakhtiaris have faced in the Zagros ranges.
-In this sense, Bakhtiaris view themselves as a hardworking tribe, facing numerous obstacles everyday, and yet fortunate enough to overcome each of these challenges as a solid unit.
+In this sense, Bakhtiaris view themselves as a hardworking tribe, facing numerous obstacles every day, and yet fortunate enough to overcome each of these challenges as a solid unit.

 Nevertheless, the origins of Bakhtiaris are ancient, and it may have very well been the case that the tribe underwent a series of name changes throughout its history.
 However it is mostly claimed that the designation "Bakhtiari" came largely into use some time in antiquity.

 In The Ascent of Man, Jacob Bronowski states that "The Bakhtiari take their name from a legendary herdsman of Mongol times, Bakhtyar," who according to a Bakhtiari origin myth is "the father of [their] people".
 Bronowski points out similarities between Bakhtyar and the Israelite Jacob, who was also the ancestral patriarch of his nomadic people and a herdsman who had two wives.